chiefenne/electronics_inventory/README.md

 ## Features

 - Add, inline-edit, and delete parts
-- Search + filter by category and container
+- Search + filter by category and container (free-text search also matches container codes like `BX-50`)
+- Click a container chip in the table to open the container page
 - CSV export
 - Optional links per part: datasheet + pinout (quick-open buttons in the table)
 - Optional images per part: device photo + pinout image (hover preview in the table)